workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 ## Notes

-[1] User activity is an aspect of the Workarea recommendations subsystem that will be covered in more detail in future documentation.

-[2] Upcoming pricing documentation will describe the concept of price vs value.
+[1] Upcoming pricing documentation will describe the concept of price vs value.